woman and child hugging

 • Continuation of the CSWB monthly newsletter, now shared with over 170 network partners at approximately 80 organizations.

 • The number of network partners continues to grow as we create and implement sector outreach plans to help identify sector gaps in existing outreach and engagement.
-A welcoming/onboarding program was launched in February 2024 to welcome new organizations and individuals.
+An onboarding program provides sessions quarterly to welcome new organizations and individuals to participate in CSWB Strategy implementation.

 Strategy